 May 16, 1961 – Kansas Museum opens Above Giant Natural Gas Field

-In southwestern Kansas, the Stevens County Gas & Historical Museum in Hugoton opens in 1961 above a giant natural gas producing area that extends 8,500 square miles into the Oklahoma and Texas panhandles.
+In southwestern Kansas, the Stevens County Gas & Historical Museum in Hugoton opened in 1961 above a giant natural gas producing area that extended 8,500 square miles into the Oklahoma and Texas panhandles.

-The small museum in Hugoton educates visitors about one of the largest natural gas fields in North America – the Hugoton field.
+The small museum in Hugoton today educates visitors about one of the largest natural gas fields in North America – the Hugoton field.
 A natural gas well drilled in 1945 is still producing at the museum.
-See Kansas Natural Gas Museum.
+Learn more in Natural Gas Museum.

 May 17, 1882 – Mystery Well shocks Pennsylvania Oil Prices